-A day other than a Saturday or Sunday on which banks are open for general banking business in a) Sydney, NSW and b) Luxembourg.
+A day other than a Saturday or Sunday on which banks are open for general banking business in Sydney, NSW.

 Constitution

 The document which describes the rights, responsibilities and beneficial interest of both investors and the Responsible Entity in relation to the Trust, as amended from time to time.